-CARS.COM — Most vehicles have a rubber belt on the front of the engine that drives accessories such as the air-conditioning compressor, power steering pump and alternator.
-If this accessory drive belt (also called a V or serpentine belt) breaks, the battery won't get charged, the air conditioner won't blow cold air and the power steering will go out.
+Most vehicles have a rubber belt on the front of the engine that drives accessories such as the air-conditioning compressor, power steering pump and alternator.
+If this accessory drive belt (also called a V-belts or serpentine belts) breaks, the battery won’t get charged, the air conditioner won’t blow cold air and the power steering will go out.
 In addition, if the belt drives the water pump, the engine could overheat.

 Most manufacturers call for periodic inspection of the belt as part of scheduled maintenance, but few list a specific replacement interval, and inspection intervals vary widely.